-Looking for a pinched nerve treatment, I tried doctors, physical therapy, chiropractic, and acupuncture for my neck.
+Looking for a pinched nerve in neck treatment, I tried doctors, physical therapy, chiropractic, and acupuncture for my pinched nerve in neck.
 Find out which of the pinched nerve remedies was able to fix it.

 The adventure started in the middle of the night about three to four months ago.
 I awakened from a sound sleep with a terrible pain in my right shoulder.
 At the time I remember thinking that it felt like an elephant was standing on my shoulder.
 It hurt so much, it was scary!

 First thing in the morning I called my family doctor for an appointment.
 The earliest appointment I could get was almost two weeks away.
 The pain had let up slightly and made it possible to get through the day, but I had to try something to make it stop.
 I decided to try physical therapy.